 |‘Don’t leave that situation feeling, like, oh I didn’t show them who I am.
 Leave that situation feeling like, I really got to say who I am and show who I am.’ — Amy Cuddy (2012)|

 The power of posing

 In the TED talk Your body language shapes who you are, Amy Cuddy explains how just two minutes of ‘power posing’ before an ‘evaluative situation’, such as the IELTS Speaking test, can really change your outcome.
 But what is power posing?
 The idea behind power posing is that your body language, how you stand or sit, can influence how confident you feel, which can in turn influence your results.

 Cuddy describes two types of power posing — high-power and low-power.
 High-power poses, she suggests, are physically open poses, such as a wide stance with your arms making a V-shape above your head.
 These are suggested to increase your confidence and feelings of power.
 Low-power poses, on the other hand, are physically shrinking, making the poser small and closed off therefore reducing confidence and feelings of power.
 Although the findings have been disputed over the years, this is an interesting example of how psychological aspects can affect the IELTS Speaking test.

-Cuddy’s talk is useful for your IELTS preparation.
-Listening and learning about different topics is useful practice in the lead up to your exam.
-Watching TED Talks is a great way to use technology to improve your vocabulary.
+Cuddy’s talk is not only interesting to watch, it is also useful for your IELTS preparation.
+Listening and learning about different topics is good practice in the lead up to your exam.
+Watching TED Talks is a great way to improve your vocabulary with entertainment.

 Finally, try power-posing yourself!
 Let us know if you agree with Amy Cuddy’s research and how you feel before taking your test.